SalomePlatform/smesh/doc/salome/gui/SMESH/input/revolution.rst

 			:align: center

 		.. centered::
-			"Example of Revolution with Total Angle.
-Angle=30 and Number of Steps=3"
+			Example of Revolution with Total Angle.
+Angle=30 and Number of Steps=3